James Forrest (footballer, born 1991): 2019–20

-Forrest started the 2019–20 season in excellent goal scoring form with 6 goals in the month of August.
+Forrest started the 2019–20 season in excellent goal scoring form with six goals in the month of August.
 He scored in both legs of Celtic's defeat to Cluj in the third round of qualifying in the Champions League.
 He also scored in both legs of the Europa League play-off against AIK as Celtic progressed to the group stage.
-In the league he scored against Motherwell.
-In the league cup Forrest scored the winning goal against Dunfermline with a deflected strike in extra time.
-In September Forrest scored the winning goal against Hamilton in the league.
-In the Europa League he won a penalty to help Celtic earn a 1–1 draw in their opening match against Stade Rennais.
+Forrest found the net against Motherwell in the league, then scored the winning goal against Dunfermline with a deflected strike in extra time in the League Cup.
+In September, Forrest scored the winning goal against Hamilton in the Premiership. and in the Europa League he won a penalty to help Celtic earn a 1–1 draw in their opening match against Stade Rennais.

 In October 2019 he spoke of his hope of a new contract with Celtic.
-On 30 October 2019, he signed a new contract with Celtic, keeping him at the club until 2023.
-He would score three goals in the league in October with strikes against Ross County, Aberdeen and St Mirren.
-On 7 Nov 2019 Forrest scored in the equalising goal in the Stadio Olimpico against Lazio in the Europa league.
-Celtic would go on to win the game to earn their first ever away victory in Italy.
-Forrest played in 5 group stage matches in the Europa league and provided assists in wins against Cluj and Stade Rennais as Celtic for the first time in their history finished top of their group.
+On 30 October, he signed a new contract, keeping him at the club until 2023.
+He scored three goals in the league in that month with strikes against Ross County, Aberdeen and St Mirren.
+On 7 Nov 2019, Forrest scored in the equalising goal in the Stadio Olimpico against Lazio in the Europa league.
+Celtic would go on to win the game to earn their first-ever away victory in Italy.
+Forrest played in five group stage matches in the Europa League and provided assists in wins against Cluj and Stade Rennais as Celtic finished top of their group for the first time in their history.
 Later in November he scored two goals in a league win against Livingston.
-In December he scored against St Mirren and he started Celtic's 1–0 win against Rangers in the League Cup Final.
+In December he scored against St Mirren and started Celtic's 1–0 win against Rangers in the League Cup Final.
 Following the winter break he scored two further goals in the league against St Johnstone and Hamilton.
 He played in both legs of Celtic's defeat to Copenhagen in the Europa league round of 32.
-The Coronavirus pandemic saw the season end early as Celtic won the league for a ninth consecutive season.
-Forrest finished the season with 16 goals.
+The Coronavirus pandemic saw the season end early as Celtic won the league for a ninth consecutive season; Forrest finished the season with 16 goals.